-Although there hasn’t been much scientific research done on PRP for hair loss, PRP therapy has been in use since the 1980s.
-It has been used for problems such as healing injured tendons, ligaments, and muscles.
+There hasn’t been enough research to prove if PRP is an effective hair loss treatment.
+However, PRP therapy has been in use since the 1980s.
+It’s been used for problems such as healing injured tendons, ligaments, and muscles.

 After about 10 minutes in the centrifuge, your blood will have separated into in three layers:

 - platelet-poor plasma

 The platelet-rich plasma is drawn up into a syringe and then injected into areas of the scalp that need increased hair growth.

 There hasn’t been enough research to prove whether PRP is effective.
 It’s also unclear for whom — and under what circumstances — it’s most effective.

 According to a recent study, “Although PRP has sufficient theoretical scientific basis to support its use in hair restoration, hair restoration using PRP is still at its infancy.
 Clinical evidence is still weak.”

 Because PRP therapy involves injecting your own blood into your scalp, you aren’t at risk for getting a communicable disease.

 Still, any therapy that involves injections always carries a risk of side effects such as: